Big East Conference (1979–2013): Invited members

 The following is a list of institutions which planned to join the Big East conference but later reneged.
-The Big East invited nine schools – four full time members (University of Houston, Southern Methodist University, University of Memphis, University of Central Florida) and, five as football-only members (United States Air Force Academy, United States Naval Academy, Boise State University, Brigham Young University, San Diego State University).
+The Big East invited ten schools – five full time members (University of Houston, Texas Christian University, Southern Methodist University, University of Memphis, University of Central Florida) and, five as football-only members (United States Air Force Academy, United States Naval Academy, Boise State University, Brigham Young University, San Diego State University).
 To further stabilize the conference, members unanimously agreed to double the exit fee from $5 million to $10 million, contingent on any one accepted invitation.
 Of the schools, all four invited to full membership accepted, as well as football-only Boise State, Navy, and San Diego State.
 BYU and the Big East were unable to come to terms; the conference insisted that BYU relinquish its TV rights for its home games as a condition of membership, and BYU was unwilling to do so.